-Embed a safety culture in line with the "Sign up to Safety" pledges.
+Safe Embed a safety culture in line with the "Sign up to Safety" pledges.
 Review progress of the Sign up to Safety four work-streams and embed prior to development of further safety work-streams that exist within the wider QI strategy.
-Measuring and reducing avoidable harm & development of dashboards Improved outcomes for patients with suspected sepsis by focussing on prompt recognition and treatment.
+Measuring and reducing avoidable harm &amp; development of dashboards Improved outcomes for patients with suspected sepsis by focussing on prompt recognition and treatment.
 Continuous improvement in standards for Infection Prevention and Control, including contribution to preventing healthcare associated Gram-negative bloodstream infections.
-Identified outcome measures for quality Improved outcomes for patients through implementation of paramedic pathfinder Implementation of the refreshed and new AQI's Standardised clinical handovers & implementation of National Early Warning Score 2 (NEWS 2) alongside the ePCR.
-Increased visibility of patient experience information Open and transparent Triangulation of performance reporting and patient experience Analysis of Patient Survey results and triangulation with information from Patient Relations (4C's).
-Focus on pain management Focus on End of Life & alternative core nothways Focus on End of Life & alternative care pathways Robust safeguarding processes and practice Robust safeguarding processes and practice Collaboration with stakeholders to deliver urgent care Focus on national standards and requirements across all service lines Standardised supervision arrangements for all professionals Maintenance of clinical leadership dashboard Listening events with staff and stakeholders
+Effective Identified outcome measures for quality Improved outcomes for patients through implementation of paramedic pathfinder Implementation of the refreshed and new AQI's Standardised clinical handovers &amp; implementation of National Early Warning Score 2 (NEWS 2) alongside the ePCR.
+Caring Increased visibility of patient experience information Open and transparent Triangulation of performance reporting and patient experience Analysis of Patient Survey results and triangulation with information from Patient Relations (4C's).
+Focus on pain management Responsive Focus on End of Life &amp; alternative care pathways Robust safeguarding processes and practice Collaboration with stakeholders to deliver urgent care Focus on national standards and requirements across all service lines Well Led Standardised supervision arrangements for all professionals Maintenance of clinical leadership dashboard Listening events with staff and stakeholders